What is cholera vaccine?

 What other drugs will affect cholera vaccine?

-Tell your doctor about all the medicines you have used within the past 14 days, especially:
+Tell your doctor about all the medicines you have used recently, especially:

 Also tell the doctor if you have recently received drugs or treatments that can weaken the immune system, including: